 During the 1965 World Series, Kaat started three games in total, and after that year came his breakthrough season in 1966.

-In 1979, Kaat was sold to the Yankees as a free agent; however, he signed a $150,000 contract.
-Right after just a month’s interval, he was given to the Cardinals.
+In 1979, Kaat was traded to the Yankees as a free agent; however, he signed a $150,000 contract.
+He was traded to the Cardinals after just a month’s interval.

 St. Louis Cardinals